Megha849/HygieiaDocs/pages/hygieia/proxyauthentication.md

 permalink: proxyauthentication.html
 ---

 Hygieia supports proxy authentication to work with corporate firewalls.
-To implement proxy authentication for Hygieia, the following settings are required:
+You can implement proxy authentication for Hygieia with the following settings:

 - Developer Settings
 - Deployment/Operations Settings